Payanam (2011 film)

-Payanam is a 2011 Indian action thriller film that was written and directed by Radha Mohan.
-It was simultaneously filmed in the Telugu and Tamil languages, the latter being titled Gaganam.
-The film's plot is based on a flight hijacking incident.
+Payanam is a 2011 Indian action thriller film that was directed and co-written by Radha Mohan.
+It was simultaneously filmed in the Tamil and Telugu languages, the latter being titled Gaganam.
+The film's plot is based on an aircraft hijacking.
 The film stars Nagarjuna and Prakash Raj, alongside an ensemble cast featuring Rishi, Sana Khan, Brahmanandam, Thalaivasal Vijay, M. S. Bhaskar, Babloo Prithiveeraj and Poonam Kaur, amongst others.
 Payanam and Gaganam were produced by Raj and Dil Raju, respectively.
 The film was released on 11 February 2011 to a positive reception.

 Plot

 On a flight from Chennai to Delhi, five passengers retrieve weapons from the toilet and use them to hijack the aircraft.
-During a struggle with the pilots to divert the plane to Rawalpindi, an engine is damaged, so they make an emergency landing at Tirupati Airport.
-Government authorities arrive.
+During a struggle with the pilots to divert the plane to Rawalpindi in Pakistan, part of the engine gets damaged, so they make an emergency landing at Tirupati Airport and upon landing, the officials get informed of the hijack.
+Government authorities then arrive to Tirupati Airport.
 The hijackers demand ₹100 crore (c.
-US $22,000,000), the release of their imprisoned leader Yusuf Khan, and a fresh aircraft for their escape.
+US $22,000,000) along with the release of their imprisoned leader Yusuf Khan, and a fresh aircraft for their escape.

 A team is put together, led by Home Secretary K. Vishwanath, to tackle the situation.
-National Security Guard Major N. Raveendra "Ravi", who captured Yusuf Khan, recalls the death of a colleague at the shootout and regrets not killing Khan at the time.
-He urges the Government of India to allow a Special Forces commando operation, but officials fear risking passengers' lives and do not trust Ravi's team.
-Ravi is frustrated when the government vacillates, and it seems Khan might be released.
+National Security Guard Major N. Raveendra "Ravi", who captured Yusuf Khan, recalls the death of a colleague at the shootout, he regrets not killing Khan at the time and keeps warning about the consequences of releasing Yusuf Khan.
+He urges the Government of India to allow a Special Forces commando operation, but officials fear risking passengers' lives and apprehensive on Ravi's team.
+Ravi gets frustrated when the government vacillates, and it seems Khan might be released.

 Inside the aircraft, the passengers gather in groups to discuss their past lives and religion.
 One of the terrorists becomes sentimentally attached to Afshana, a young girl who is returning to Karachi after a heart operation.
-The terrorist's associates, however, warn him not to become too attached to the girl because his main duty is to carry out the operation, which includes killing the passengers.
+The terrorist's associates, however, warn him not to become too attached to the girl or any other passenger because their main duty is to carry out the operation, which includes killing the passengers.
 Another passenger, Jagadheesh, a retired army colonel, frequently irritates the terrorists with questions about their motives.
-Tensions rise until Praveen, a drug-addicted passenger, attempts an escape but is shot by a terrorist, who then warns the authorities to act quickly.
+Tensions rise until Praveen, a drug-addicted passenger, attempts an escape but is shot by the terrorist leader, who then warns the authorities to act quickly.

-Ravi's colleague Nawaz Khan discovers Tamil Nadu Police have identified a missing cleaner who prepared the toilet of the flight before its departure.
+Ravi's colleague Nawaz Khan then gets to know that the Tamil Nadu Police have identified the missing cleaner who cleaned the toilet of the flight before its departure.
 Ravi and Nawaz go to find the cleaner, hoping to get information about the nature of the weapons that were left for the hijackers.
-After a chase in Red Hills, they capture the cleaner, who admits his involvement in the plot and gives vague information about the size of the weapon he placed in the toilet.
-Ravi and Nawaz deduce the weapon is a plastic explosive.
+After a chase in Red Hills, they capture the cleaner, who admits his involvement in the plot and gives vague information about the size of the weapon he placed in the toilet and the cleaner is taken into custody.
+Ravi and Nawaz then deduce the weapon is a plastic explosive.